bawlipoonch/bawlipoonch.github.io/_posts/2016-01-26-hame-kaash-tumse-mohabbat-na-hoti.markdown

 <p>
  My first song in this list is about the a love story which was doomed from the day one.
- She is a courtasan in Mughal court and He is the crowned prince.
+ She is a dancer in court and He is, well he is Mughal-e-Azam.
 Both knows their story wont have a happy ending, more the lady than the guy.
  Although the calamity is yet to strick but the lady's heart is breaking over the impending diaster.
 </p>